 If the execution side of development has Linear, GitHub, and Vercel, what does the intent side need?

 A review gate.
 The most powerful piece of infrastructure in modern development is the pull request.
 Not because it catches bugs—code review is mediocre at that—but because it forces a pause.
 Someone has to look at the change before it ships.
-Intent needs an equivalent gate: no handoff to execution until the problem definition has been reviewed against explicit criteria.
+Intent needs an equivalent gate: no handoff to execution until the decision has been reviewed against explicit criteria.
 Not a rubber stamp.
 A structural checkpoint.

 The Machine for Designing the Problem